nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 The intellectual property laws around clones were somewhat vague at the time, as I understand it: the circuits and physical design weren't protected but trademarks were.
-The only obvious indicator that this was a dastardly clone was that the cheery but trademark-protected `APPLE ][` boot message was replaced with the slightly confusing name ` GALAGA `.
+The only obvious indicator that this was a dastardly clone was therefore that the cheery but trademark-protected `APPLE ][` boot message was replaced with the slightly confusing name ` GALAGA `.